bbroger/palindrome/README.md

+# Palindrome
-# Palindrome - REST Api with a front-end UI to submit messages and verify if they are palindromes
+The palindrome application is a MEAN stack application with a REST API and an angular front-end to submit messages and verify if they are palindromes
+---

+## Online demo
+A demo of the application is availabe [here](http://54.210.218.167/).
 ## Getting started

 ### Prerequisites